worldbank/wb-nlp-apps/README.md

 ## Alternative workflow

 1. Upload the document metadata into the mongodb `nlp` database under the `docs_metadata` collection.
 Refer to [load_json_dump_to_db.py](/scripts/metadata/load_json_dump_to_db.py) for an example.
+Make sure that the `path_original` field corresponds to the path where the corresponding document is stored.
+Documents should ideally be stored following this convention: `/data/corpus/<corpus_id>/*.txt`.

 2. Create a cleaning config based on the `/configs/cleaning/default.yml` and upload to mongodb at the `nlp/cleaning_config` collection.
+It is recommended to add some description about the configuration in the `meta` field of the configuration file.
+You can use the `/scripts/configs/load_configs_to_db.py` script to load the configuration into the database.

-3. To start the cleaning of the corpus, provide the `cleaning_config_id` of the configuration that you want to use for cleaning the documents.
+3. To start the cleaning of the corpus, provide the `cleaning_config_id` of the configuration that you want to use in cleaning the documents.
 This assumes that all the documents in the `docs_metadata` will be cleaned.

 4. The cleaning script will store the cleaned data at `dir_clean`/`cleaning_config_id`/`file_name`.
+The `dir_clean` and `cleaning_config_id` are parameters that will need to be provided to the script.
+The `file_name` will be extracted from the `docs_metadata`.

 5. When you want to run a model, you need to first generate a valid configuration.
 This configuration must be uploaded to mongodb under the `nlp/model_config` collection.